docusign/extension-app-data-io-reference-implementation/terraform/README.md

 1. You run the `terraform plan` command, which evaluates your configuration and generates an execution plan.
 You can review the plan and make changes as needed.
 1. Then, you run the `terraform apply` command, which performs the following actions:
     - It provisions your infrastructure based on your execution plan by invoking the corresponding APIs in the background.
-    - It creates a _Terraform state file_, which is a JSON formatted mapping of resources in your configuration file to the resources in the real world infrastructure.
+    - It creates a _Terraform state file_, which is a JSON formatted mapping of resources in your configuration file to the resources in the real-world infrastructure.
 Terraform uses this file to know the latest state of your infrastructure, and to determine when to create, update, and destroy resources.
 1. Subsequently, when you run `terraform apply`, Terraform uses the mapping in the state file to compare the existing infrastructure to the code, and make updates as necessary:
     - If a resource object defined in the configuration file does not exist in the state file, Terraform creates it.
     - If a resource object exists in the state file, but has a different configuration from your configuration file, Terraform updates the resource to match your configuration file.